Sukhoi Su-27: Indonesia

+Potential operators

+North Korea

+According to Admiral Samuel Paparo, commander of the United States Indo-Pacific Command, North Korea is set to receive an unknown number of Su-27 and MiG-29 aircraft from Russia in exchange for Pyongyang sending troops for the war in Ukraine.
+The War Zone states that Russia is unlikely to transfer them in the short term at least.

 Ukraine

 The Ukrainian Air Force inherited about 66-70 Su-27 aircraft after the collapse of the Soviet Union.
 Lack of funds in addition to the Su-27's high maintenance requirements led to a shortage of spare parts and inadequate servicing with approximately 34 in service as of 2019.
 Years of underfunding meant that the air force has not received a new Su-27 since 1991.
 Between 2007 and 2017, as many as 65 combat jets were sold abroad, including nine Su-27s.
 In 2009, amid declining relations with Russia, the Ukrainian Air Force began to have difficulty obtaining spare parts from Sukhoi.
 Only 19 Su-27s were serviceable at the time of the Russian annexation of Crimea and subsequent War in Donbas in 2014.
 Following the Russian invasion, Ukraine increased its military budget, allowing stored Su-27s to be returned to service.

 The Zaporizhzhya Aircraft Repair Plant "MiGremont" in Zaporizhzhia began modernizing the Su-27 to NATO standards in 2012, which involved a minor overhaul of the radar, navigation and communication equipment.
 Aircraft with this modification are designated Su-27P1M and Su-27UB1M.
 The Ministry of Defence accepted the project on 5 August 2014, and the first two aircraft were officially handed over to the 831st Tactical Aviation Brigade in October 2015.
+Despite the modernization, the avionics and missiles of the Ukrainian Su-27s were still "two generations behind" those of the Russians.